 Badulla has fast emerged into a major tourist destination to explore Sri Lanka for many decades.
 The scenic beauty of this region enchants all visitors and so are splendid its parks, tea gardens, and historic locations that make it best suitable eco-tourist spot.
 The listicle below has 09 notable places to visit in Badulla which you mustn’t forget adding in your itinerary.

 - Demodara Railway Station

 1. Worshipping in Muthiyangana Temple

-Ancient Buddhist temple, Muthiyangana Temple is a most visited site in the midst of Badulla in Sri Lanka.
+Ancient Buddhist temple, Muthiyangana Temple is one of those Badulla visiting places located in the midst of city.
 Being a popular Buddhist shrine due to its unique identity of one out of the 16 sacred Buddhist Solosmasthanas, this temple welcomes visitors willing to learn Buddhism religion in the Sri Lankan context.
 According to Buddhists belief, it was here that Gautama Buddha had visited.
 Travelers make it mandatory to visit this temple to re-impose their faith in the Buddhism religion.
 This temple has become a national landmark today.
 Existing since the 4th century, its 65 feet high Muthiyangana Stupa is visited by the believers of the Buddhism religion.

 Sri Lanka Holiday Packages On TravelTriangle

 2. Spend Good Times in Badulla’s Kataragama Devalaya